Vrindavan

 Down the Ages

-Centuries passed and the temples built by Vajranabh faded into oblivion.
-It was not until the Mughal era that the site was rediscovered.
-It was left to Shri Chaitanya Mahaprabhu (considered to be an avatar of Lord Krishna) in 1486 to rediscover Vrindavan.
-He visited Vrindavan in October 1512 and with his vision he found out the exact places of Lord Krishna’s Lila’s then overgrown with forests.
-Under his guidance his six Goswami disciples gave the place a makeover, discovered old sites and made it a site of religious pilgrimage once again.
-They found self appeared (Swayambhu) idols of Gods and installed them in temples.
-These six temples now constitute the main temples of Vrindavan.
-These temples are Sri Sri Radha Gopinath temple, Radha Raman temple, Radha Gokulanand temple, Sri Radha Shyam Sunder temple, Shri Radha Damodara temple and Sri Radha Madan Mohan temple.
-Other famous saints such as Vallabhacharya, Hit Harivash Mahaprabhu and Nimbark Swami Haridas Ji are also associated with Vrindavan.
+Centuries passed, and the temples built by Vajranabh faded into obscurity.
+It was not until the Mughal era that Vrindavan was rediscovered.
+In 1486, Shri Chaitanya Mahaprabhu, believed to be an avatar of Krishna, visited Vrindavan.
+In October 1512, he found the sites of Krishna’s lilas that were overgrown with forests.
+His vision helped reveal these sacred places.
+Under his guidance, his six Goswami disciples restored Vrindavan, rediscovered old sites, and turned it into a religious pilgrimage destination once again.
+They found self-manifested (Swayambhu) idols of gods and installed them in newly constructed temples.
+These six temples are now the main temples of Vrindavan: Sri Sri Radha Gopinath Temple, Radha Raman Temple, Radha Gokulanand Temple, Sri Radha Shyam Sunder Temple, Shri Radha Damodara Temple, and Sri Radha Madan Mohan Temple.
+Other saints like Vallabhacharya, Hit Harivash Mahaprabhu, and Nimbark Swami Haridas Ji are also associated with Vrindavan.

-Srila Prabhupada of ISKCON fame can also be given the credit for emphasizing the holy significance of Vrindavan.
-He collected devotees from all over the world and brought them to Vrindavan.
-According to him, the merits of devotion multiply thousandfold here.
-Even if one commits offences or sin, these are magnified here.
-Circumambulate Vrindavan and all sins are washed away and it is equivalent to circumambulating 5000 temples.
+Srila Prabhupada, the founder of ISKCON (International Society for Krishna Consciousness), also played a significant role in emphasizing the spiritual importance of Vrindavan.
+He brought devotees from across the world to Vrindavan, furthering its reputation as a sacred place.
+According to Prabhupada, the merits of devotion are magnified here a thousandfold.
+Even if one commits offenses or sins, these are magnified here.
+Circumambulating Vrindavan is said to wash away all sins, and it is equivalent to circumambulating 5000 temples.

 You may also like...